HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 * There should be 3 abilities that the enemies and players can have or collect.
    * If a player/enemy gets hit with an ability, they lose health
    * Fireball shoots a fireball left and right of the player
-      * 3 HP damage to enemies
-      * ½ Heart damage to player
-   * Waterfall shoots a waterfall down if the Hero is air borne
-      * 7 HP damage to enemies
+      * 10 HP damage to enemies
       * 1 Heart damage to player
+   * WaterWave shoots a shock wave extending outward from the Hero
+      * 20 HP damage to enemies
+      * 2 Heart damage to player
    * Leaf dash allows the player to dash left and right and deal damage to enemies passed
-      * Base Damage: 1 HP damage to enemies
+      * Base Damage: 5 HP damage to enemies
-      * Base Damage: ¼ Heart to player
+      * Base Damage: 1/2 Heart to player
       * Does not fall while dashing
       * Hold the ability button, D, to charge the dash
          * Longer the charge, longer the dash (distance covered), greater the damage
-         * Max Damage: 10 HP damage to enemies
+         * Max Damage: 20 HP damage to enemies
-         * Max Damage: 1 Heart to player
+         * Max Damage: 2 Hearts to player
          * Cannot charge for more than 5 seconds
-         * When player is in air and charges, player will move horizontally to the right and will not fall after the button is released (depending on how long the charge was held)
+         * When player is in air and charges, player will move horizontally to the right and will not fall while dashing (depending on how long the charge was held)
          * Can fall while charging (while the button is held and the player is in the air)
 * The enemies should be able to spawn and function correctly.
 The enemy should be able to use  abilities and they should be able to drop rewards/powers when defeated.
    * FireEnemy